 - There is a total estimated remaining capacity of 1,236 units of different types within the study area. - Most of the remaining buildable acreage is in the low-density residential zones.
 At a total capacity of 967 housing units, these zones represent roughly 78% of the total unit capacity. - There are sufficient buildable medium-density acres to accommodate 112 new units.
 This is 9% of the total unit capacity. - There are sufficient buildable acres in the commercial zones to accommodate 157 high-density units.
 In total, the capacity of these zones represents 13% of the total unit capacity.
 Commercial zones are assumed to build out with a mix of uses.
-The BLI assumes that 40% of remaining buildable land in these zones will be developed with residential uses. - The A-1 and commercial zones are the only zones that allow high-density residential use.
-Any changes to permissions for housing in these zones will impact the only land capacity for highdensity housing. - There is more buildable acreage estimated on partially vacant parcels than fully vacant parcels.
+The BLI assumes that 40% of remaining buildable land in these zones will be developed with residential uses. - The commercial zones are the only zones that allow high-density residential use.
+Any changes to permissions for housing in these zones will impact the only land capacity for high-density housing. - There is more buildable acreage estimated on partially vacant parcels than fully vacant parcels.
 This is important because partially vacant or "infill" parcels can face some additional barriers to development than fully vacant parcels.
 Barriers include the willingness of the current owner, finding access and workable configuration for the vacant portion, serving with infrastructure, etc. - The following table summarizes the forecasted future unit need for Scappoose.
+These are the summarized results from Section V of this report, presented here for reference.